Call us now:

 Understanding the Treaty of Amity

 The Treaty of Amity was signed in 1966 and came into force in 1968.
 It remains one of Thailand’s most favorable bilateral agreements.
-Its main purpose is to promote friendly economic relations and facilitate trade and investment between the two nations.
-Under the treaty, American investors are guaranteed “national treatment.”
-This means that a U.S. citizen or company can receive the same rights as a Thai national in most business sectors.
+Its main purpose is to promote economic relations and facilitate trade and investment between the two nations.
+Under the treaty, American investors receive “national treatment.”
+This allows U.S. citizens or companies to have the same rights as Thai nationals in most business sectors.

-Normally, a foreign company entering the Thai market must comply with the Foreign Business Act and apply for a Foreign Business License before starting operations.
+Normally, a foreign company entering the Thai market must comply with the Foreign Business Act and apply for a Foreign Business License.
 This process is often lengthy and uncertain.
-The Treaty of Amity, however, allows American entities to bypass most of these restrictions.
-In practice, once your company is certified under the treaty, you may own 100 percent of the shares and manage the company independently, without needing a Thai partner.
+However, the Treaty of Amity allows American entities to bypass most of these restrictions.
+Once certified under the treaty, a company may own 100 percent of shares and manage independently without needing a Thai partner.

-The main advantage of the Treaty of Amity is simple: it enables U.S. nationals to acquire full ownership and control of a Thai company.
-This is exceptional in a country where most foreign investors are limited to minority ownership.
-An American-owned company operating under the treaty may therefore make decisions more freely, protect its intellectual property more effectively, and ensure that profits remain under the control of U.S. shareholders.
+The main advantage is that the treaty allows U.S. nationals to acquire full ownership and control of a Thai company.
+In a country where most foreign investors are limited to minority ownership, this is exceptional.
+An American-owned company under the treaty makes decisions freely, protects intellectual property effectively, and ensures profits stay under U.S. control.

-Another benefit is the equal treatment principle.
+The equal treatment principle is another benefit.
 Once certified, your business is treated as Thai-owned.
-This means that you can engage in most commercial activities without the constraints imposed by the Foreign Business Act.
-You can also repatriate profits and dividends to the United States without restriction, provided you comply with Thai tax regulations.
-Furthermore, the treaty includes safeguards against expropriation, ensuring that your assets cannot be seized without fair compensation.
+This allows you to engage in most commercial activities without constraints from the Foreign Business Act.
+You can also repatriate profits and dividends to the U.S., provided you comply with Thai tax regulations.
+The treaty also includes safeguards against expropriation, ensuring fair compensation if assets are seized.

-In addition, the process of establishing a treaty-protected company is generally smoother than applying for a traditional Foreign Business License.
-The procedure involves cooperation between the U.S. Commercial Service in Bangkok and Thailand’s Ministry of Commerce, both of which are accustomed to handling such applications.
-The system is predictable and transparent, which reduces administrative risks.
+The process of establishing a treaty-protected company is generally smoother than applying for a Foreign Business License.
+The U.S. Commercial Service in Bangkok and Thailand’s Ministry of Commerce handle the procedure, which is predictable and transparent, reducing administrative risks.

 Eligibility and Ownership

-To qualify for treaty protection today, your Thai-registered company must meet nationality and shareholding criteria: at least 51% of the shares must be held by U.S. citizens or a U.S. company owned by U.S. nationals, and a majority of directors must be U.S. citizens.
-This ensures that control genuinely lies with U.S. persons and complies with the treaty’s spirit.
+To qualify for treaty protection, your Thai-registered company must meet nationality and shareholding criteria.
+At least 51% of the shares must be held by U.S. nationals or a U.S. company owned by U.S. nationals.
+A majority of directors must be U.S. citizens.
+This ensures that control lies with U.S. persons, complying with the treaty’s spirit.

-Even under the treaty, not all business activities are covered.
-The sectors that remain restricted include communications (telecoms, broadcasting), domestic transportation, fiduciary services, banking involving depository functions, exploitation of land or natural resources, domestic trade in indigenous agricultural products, and direct land ownership.
-Thus, if your business falls into one of these categories, you will not be able to rely on treaty benefits.
+The treaty does not cover all business activities.
+Restricted sectors include communications, domestic transportation, fiduciary services, banking, land or natural resource exploitation, domestic trade in agricultural products, and direct land ownership.
+Businesses in these sectors cannot rely on treaty benefits.

-Although the treaty grants special rights, in practice, you must still comply with Thai corporate laws.
-For example, foreign-owned companies (including treaty companies) must ensure that minimum capital is properly remitted by certain deadlines.
-A regulation effective from August 2019 states that companies under such treaties must remit the required minimum capital to Thailand by August 29, 2029.
+Even with the treaty, companies must comply with Thai corporate laws.
+Foreign-owned companies (including treaty companies) must ensure that minimum capital is remitted by specific deadlines.
+A regulation effective from August 2019 requires companies to remit the required capital to Thailand by August 29, 2029.

-In April 2025, the Thai Cabinet approved a policy direction to amend the FBA, aiming to reduce obstacles to foreign employment and encourage investment by focusing on “competitive potential” instead of strict protectionism.
-Although the details are still being drafted, this reform signals Thailand’s intention to make foreign business operations smoother.
-For U.S. investors using the Treaty of Amity, this means the overall investment climate is becoming more favorable, although you cannot assume that all restrictions will disappear.
+In April 2025, the Thai Cabinet approved a policy to amend the FBA.
+The aim is to reduce foreign employment obstacles and encourage investment.
+This reform signals that Thailand intends to make foreign business operations smoother.
+For U.S. investors using the Treaty of Amity, this means a more favorable investment climate.
+However, not all restrictions will disappear.

-As of October 2025, the U.S. and Thailand announced a new “Framework for a Reciprocal Trade Agreement” emphasizing digital trade, services, and investment.
-This development underscores Thailand’s alignment with U.S. investors’ needs and suggests that the environment for American investment is becoming more open and strategic.
-For a U.S. investor using the treaty route, this trend is encouraging — it enhances the importance of proper treaty-compliant structuring to maximize benefits.
+As of October 2025, the U.S. and Thailand announced a new “Framework for a Reciprocal Trade Agreement.”
+This framework focuses on digital trade, services, and investment.
+This development suggests a more open environment for American investment.
+For U.S. investors using the treaty, this trend is encouraging and highlights the importance of proper treaty-compliant structuring to maximize benefits.

 Get expert legal guidance.